 Prior to joining Parker McCay, he was an intern with Magistrate Judge David Strawbridge in the Eastern District of Pennsylvania and had an externship with Chief Judge Eric L. Frank, of the United States Bankruptcy Court for the Eastern District of Pennsylvania.

-In his free time, Ephram enjoys cooking and being a new homeowner.
-He previously sang baritone in an a cappella group.
+In his free time, Ephram enjoys cooking and being a new father.
+He lives in Cherry Hill with his wife and daughter.

 Temple University Beasley School of Law, (J.D., 2017)